monsoonmaelstrom/book2/book2.md

 “I’m sorry about earlier.
 With Liam.”

-“Only because it earned you a busted face,” I say with certainty.
+“Only because it earned you a busted face,” I respond with certainty.

 “Maybe.
 But you can’t honestly think keeping something like that from Liam is a good idea.”